 The Kingsway Theatre is located at 3030 Bloor St W (just west of Royal York Rd on the north side) in The Kingsway neighbourhood of Toronto.

 The Architecture of the Kingsway Theatre

 On the second storey of the World War II-era theatre, there are six brick pilasters (rectangular columns that project partially from the wall) with cast stone capitals.
 The capitals, along with the centred parapet, extend past the roofline.
 Also, on each end of the second-storey facade are faux metal buttresses.

 Today, fastened to the second storey of the facade is a neon sign, “KINGSWAY,” which also showcases the movies being shown; however, when originally built, there were two of these signs.
 They were angled and fastened to the curved marquee.
 The capacity of the theatre when it first opened was 700 seats.

 Part of the Festival Cinemas

 In 1982, the Kingsway Theatre underwent a major renovation when it became part of Festival Cinemas.
 The updates included a new sound system, Art Deco lamps were refurbished, neon tubing around the ornate auditorium ceiling was replaced, and a pink neon sign was added to the candy counter.
-New seats were also installed, and capacity was reduced to 670.
+New seats were also installed, and the capacity was reduced to 670.
 The main, single-screen auditorium featured repertory and arthouse films.

 A smaller 28-seat theatre called the Nostalgic was opened on the second floor.
 It screened older westerns, comedies, musicals and dramas.

 One of the Festival Cinemas chain operators, Peter McQuillan, wanted to give patrons great entertainment at a low price while recapturing the theatre’s classic style.
 During the 1982 reopening and for a limited time, patrons could purchase a membership to the theatre for $5.00.
 With the membership, admission to a movie was 99¢, and for non-members, it was $1.99.

 During a second remodel of the Kingsway in 1999, the theatre’s capacity was decreased to 300 seats.

 The Festival Cinemas chain included the Kingsway, Paradise, Revue, Royal and Fox.
 In 2004, Mr McQuillan passed away.
 Two years later, the chain collapsed, and while the Fox remained open (separate ownership), the Paradise, Royal, Revue and Kingsway were shuttered.

 Heritage & the Kingsway’s Comeback